 More importantly, however, a paperless office could speed up business processes.
 Business processes typically involve considerable movement of documents.
 While paper documents move at irritatingly slow speeds, electronic documents in a paperless office move at electronic speeds, i.e. near the speed of light.

 In practice, the documents are stored in a central server that can be accessed from workstations connected to the network.
 Programs can trigger alerts drawing the attention of concerned persons to pending documents.
-With quick access to documents and the use of such alerts, business processes can move far more speedily compared to a paper environment using software called docManager which is best document management system.

 The Mirage of a Paperless Office